wasifkhan00/python-automation/README.md

 Python script for Sending messages on loop to a specified user.
-You decide what message you want to send and how many and after how much delay
+You decide what message you want to send and hoeyyeew many and after how much delay

 It is just use for a pranking purpose..........